rufuspollock/hard-drive-prices/README.md

-Long term price series for hard disk drives ("Winchester" style models).
+Hard disk drives (HDD) prices over time (1950-present).
+This dataset provides a time series of retail prices for "Winchester"-style hard disk drives sourced from various publications and sources.

 ## Data